-Picture a lonely road in some forgotten stretch of nowhere with only the dim glow of your headlights between you and miles of darkness.
-The broken yellow line of the road has you mesmerized, it seems like hours since you last saw a car or passed a town.
-Then you see it, something moving, coming out of the dark.
+Picture a lonely road in some forgotten stretch of nowhere with only the dim glow of your headlights laying between you and miles of darkness.
+The broken yellow line of the road has you mesmerized, and it seems like hours since you last saw a car or passed a town.
+Then you see something moving, coming out of the dark.
 As you approach, you find someone standing in the road, imploring you to stop.
 This person seems harmless and hopelessly stranded, so you pull over and pick them up.
 The stranger thanks you and asks to be taken to an address just up the road.
-The destination is on your way and no inconvenience, so you agree.
+The destination is on your way and offers no inconvenience, so you agree.
 Your passenger is quiet, offering little explanation for their troubles.
 You drive a little while longer before asking how they came to such a lonesome place.
 It is here that you realize the strange traveler is no longer in your vehicle.
 Do you dare continue to the given address?

 There are several recurrent themes that classify this type of encounter.
-The most common is as described above, with subtle variations.
-Often the passenger leaves a garment or other object behind after vanishing, which is later identified as belonging to a dead person.
-This usually occurs after the driver shows up at the address given by the “ghost”.
-Other times the driver will offer his jacket to the cold and destitute traveler, only to find it draped over a gravestone at the local cemetery.
+The most common, with subtle variations, is as described above.
+Often the passenger leaves a garment, or other object, behind after vanishing, which is later identified as belonging to a dead person.
+This usually occurs after the driver shows up at the address given by the ghost.
+Other times, the driver will offer his jacket to the cold and destitute traveler, only to find it draped over a gravestone at the local cemetery.

-Probably the most famous example of the vanishing hitchhiker is Chicago’s “Resurrection Mary.”
+Probably the most famous example of the vanishing hitchhiker is Chicago’s Resurrection Mary.
 Mary is the ghost of a woman allegedly struck and killed by a hit and run driver on Archer Avenue.
-She is said to flag down cars for a ride near where she was killed, only to ask them to pull over a short distance later at Resurrection Cemetery, where she disappears among the markers.
+She is said to flag down cars for a ride near where she was killed, only to ask them to pull over a short distance later at Resurrection Cemetery where she disappears among the markers.